livekit/egress/README.md

 ### I get a different error when sending a request

-* Make sure you've updated to the latest cli, server sdks, livekit-server and livekit-egress.
-It's still in beta, and we are updating things regularly.
+* Make sure your livekit-egress, livekit-server, server-sdk-go, server-sdk-js, and livekit-cli are compatible (see [version compatibility](#version-compatibility)).

 ### I'm getting a broken mp4 file